In this Article

 A wet cough is the existence of phlegm in the throat and nasal area.
-While dry is the cold and cough without phlegm.
+A dry cough on the other hand is marked by the absence of phlegm.
 The remedies for both sometimes differ.
 It is necessary to diagnose the cold and cough before providing a remedy for it.

-Important: As children grow, the immune system, digestive system and respiratory system also develop.
-Remedies meant for a new-born will not suffice for a one-year-old.
-However, some remedies surpass age and brackets new-borns to a fully-grown adult.
+Note: As children grow, their immune system, digestive system and respiratory system also develop.
+Therefore, remedies meant for a newborn will not suffice for a one-year-old.
+However, some remedies aren’t restricted to any specific age bracket and can be tried for a person of any age, be it for a young baby or a fully-grown adult.

 1. Breast Milk

-No remedies, no cure is greater than the only natural food for a new-born human – the breast milk.
-It works as the remedy for any infection for baby within six months.
-Regular feeds also help comfort a cranky baby who does not understand anything other than sense the touch of their mother.
+There is no remedy or cure that is greater than the only natural food for a newborn human – the breast milk.
+It works as a remedy for any infections in babies who are six months of age or even older.
+Regular feeds also help calm a cranky baby who does not understand anything and gains comfort only from his mother’s touch.

-- NOTE: keep the baby’s head tilted as you drop the prescribed amount.
+NOTE: Keep the baby’s head tilted as you drop the prescribed amount into his nostrils.
 This is done so that the saline does not ooze out.
-Also, use homemade saline in case of an emergency only since it is prone to bacteria.
+Also, use homemade saline drops in case of an emergency only since it is prone to bacteria.

-Turmeric or Haldi is the healing power for centuries.
-Even today it becomes an important ingredient in Indian remedies.
-Mix a little turmeric with warm water to make a smooth paste, apply this on baby’s chest, forehead and sole of the feet.
+Turmeric or haldi has been lauded for its healing properties for centuries now, so it isn’t surprising that it’s a part of lots of home remedies in India.
+Mix a little turmeric with warm water to make a smooth paste, and apply this mixture on your baby’s chest, forehead, and the soles of his feet.
 Wash it away after some time.
-The heat from the turmeric will help in diluting the mucus and oozing it out.
+The heat from the turmeric will help in diluting the mucus and allow it to ooze out easier.

-Warm a cup of mustard oil with two cloves of garlic and a few Kalonji seeds (Nigella Sativa).
-Massage it on baby’s feet, Chest, back and palms.
-Wipe away excess oil with a muslin cloth.
+Warm a cup of mustard oil with two cloves of garlic and a few kalonji seeds (Nigella sativa).
+Massage this infused oil onto your baby’s feet, chest, back, and palms.
+Wipe away the excess oil with a muslin cloth.

-6. Jaggery, Cumin, Black Pepper And Warm Water Concoction
+5. Jaggery, Cumin, Black Pepper, and Warm Water Concoction

-This concoction calms cold, cough and sore throat.
+This concoction can calm colds and a cough and sore throat.

-Mix all ingredients and bring the water to boil.
+Mix all the ingredients and bring the water to a boil.
 Cool and filter the water to be fed.
-Do not give the baby more than two teaspoons of this concoction as the jaggery and pepper contain heat that is good for babies in small proportions.
+Do not give the baby more than two teaspoons of this concoction as the jaggery and pepper contain heat, which is only good for young babies in small proportions.